 Surely, the list of purposes can be easily enlarged.
 So if you looking for a way to overlay images, PhotoScape can be your best help and money saver (instead of more complicated Adobe software).

-Let’s assume you have 2 usual PNG or JPEG photos.
+Let’s assume you have 2 usual PNG or JPEG photos to impose one picture on another.
 Here is what you should do to overlay two images:

 - Download PhotoScape and open the “Editor” Tab;